 I am an ecophysiologist broadly interested in how environmental and biological controls influence the exchange of carbon dioxide and water vapour between plants and the atmosphere.
 I use a range of techniques to gain deeper insight into these processes including the measurement of stable isotope compositions of carbon dioxide and water vapour, which are altered by photosynthesis and transpiration.
-The focus of my recent research has been to develop new methods to test the theory of 18O photosynthetic discrimination, with the aim to improve the estimation of mesophyll conductance and the saturation level of water vapour inside the leaf.
+In my previous work within the Farquhar group, I developed new methods to test the theory of 18O-photosynthetic discrimination, with the aim to improve the estimation of mesophyll conductance and the saturation level of water vapour inside the leaf.
 Both of these plant attributes cannot directly be measured, but are important to our understanding of what limits carbon assimilation.

 Education and Professional Experience